ETHZ-IT-SeC/pxzgrep/README.md

 OPTIONS
 -------

+`--append`
+: Does not overwrite but append to output files.
+Required if source files in multiple directories might have the same file name (e.g. purely date based file names or files from `/var/log/` of multiple hosts).

+  _Note:_ This feature currently is considered to be experimental and has a potential race condition which might lead to entries from multiple source files being appended at the same time which might result in entries not being separated by newlines.

 `-p`
 : Takes a number as parameter and is passed to xargs as `-P` (number of parallel processes spawned).
 Defaults to amount of cores